 - Uninstall Play Store updates

-1. Simply remove your Google account
+- Simply remove your Google account

-To clear data from the Play Store, you need to go into Settings and then Applications and find the Google Play Store.
-Tap it and than select Clear data.
+To clear data from the Play Store, you need to go into Settings and then Apps and find the Google Play Store.
+Tap it, scroll down and go to Storage.
+After that simply select Clear data.
 (You can try just clearing the cache first, if you like, but clearing data will clear the cache as well).

 If you're still having problems after trying all these steps, run through them again in this order, rebooting your phone between the steps: remove Google account, reboot, uninstall updates, install new Play Store, reboot, add account, and so on.
-Just keep trying until you the error goes away.
+Just keep trying until the error goes away.

 One user tried everything and still couldn't get rid of the error message.
 However, the last resort worked: a factory reset.
 Here's how to do it.